Last Updated on July 23, 2022 by Jim Ferri

 In fact, there are many more festivals held annually in Canada than most Americans realize, ranging from popular cultural and musical performances to food and sporting events attended by thousands, varied enough to suit almost any interest.

 Here is a list of some of the top annual Canadian summer festivals that are perennially popular.
-(Since there are so many festivals that take place, far to many to include in this space, if you know of others not included in this list please add them in the comments section).
+(Since there are so many festivals that take place, far too many to include in this space, if you know of others not included in this list please add them in the comments section).

 To make the list most useful we’ve broken them down by region.
 All underlined words are direct links to each festival’s website.